 All you need to make this healthy sweet snack are:

 - Medjool dates – this is the natural sweetener used in this recipe.
 Medjool dates are soft dried dates with a delicious sweet caramel flavor.
 You won’t need any added sweetener in this recipe.
 Of course, you can use other date varieties like Deglet, but you may need to add more to reach the same texture.

 - Almond flour – or grounded almond or almond meal.
 The texture of these bliss balls is softer with ultra-fine almond flour.

 - Desiccated coconut – I am using unsweetened coconut.
-Another option is to use rolled oats if you don’t like coconut flavor, or you want to add healthy carbs this energy bites recipe.
+Another option is to use rolled oats if you don’t like coconut flavor or you want to add healthy carbs to this energy bites recipe.

 How to make almond date balls?

 Head straight to the recipe card for a printable view.
 Otherwise, you can also try my story, making the Vegan Caramel Bliss Balls step by step.

 Medjool dates are large, soft, fleshy, chewy dried fruits with a delicious caramel-like flavor and natural sweetness.
 They are the perfect date variety to make bliss balls or energy balls.
 If you want to use Deglet Noor dates, you will achieve a less chewy texture, low caramel flavor.